-Life is pretty routine when you’re traveling the Amazon river by cargo ship: Every day you wake up at exactly 5.30AM and mingle with people from another world.
+Traveling the Amazon by cargo ship entails waking up at 5.30AM daily and mingling with people from another world.

 Tiny white birds fly framed against the dense greens of the Rainforest, carelessly riding the river breeze.
 Their only companions on the banks are dug-out canoes, bobbing in the wake of the slow boat to Manaus.